Andy-Wu12/iDesserts/README.md

 [Fetch Rewards](https://fetch.com/) iOS Software Engineer Coding Challenge

 # Features
+- [x] Choose from a list of available meal categories.
-- [x] View the list of all available dessert recipes in alphabetical order.
+- [x] View the list of all available recipes for a chosen category in alphabetical order.
 - [x] View the details (instructions, ingredients and measurements) for each recipe.

 # Previews